 3. Get the Proper Licenses and Insurance

 Authorizing prerequisites can vary contingent upon your location, so check with your state, city, and province governments.
-A few urban areas require cleaning businesses to make sure about an occupational permit while some just expect you to record a Doing Business As (DBA) structure.
+A few urban areas require cleaning businesses to ensure an occupational permit, while some expect you to record a Doing Business As (DBA) structure.

 The registration procedure may sound intimidating, especially to first-time business people.
-However, the procedure is usually straightforward and can take as little as one day.
+However, the process is usually straightforward and can take as little as one day.

 With any cleaning business, accidents can happen.
 For example, a worker may unintentionally break a mirror or thump a TV off of its stand.
 Liability insurance is critical for ensuring your business when accidents happen.
 For cleaning businesses catering to commercial clients, liability insurance is an absolute necessity have.

-A bond is a type of insurance that acts as a financial guarantee against the terms of the bond.
+A bond is a type of insurance that acts as a financial guarantee against the bond’s terms.
 Obtaining a bond shields your business and your clients from misfortunes because of worker theft.
 Many clients incline toward cleaning businesses that are bonded, as they are guaranteed insurance from any theft.
 Investing in a bond can give peace of mind to you and your clients.